pure-english/pure-english.github.io/docs/writs/metamorphosis/index.md

 “What's happened to me,” he thought.
 It was no dream.
 His room, a fitting room for a man, only somewhat too small, lay hushedly between the four well-known walls.
-Above the beed, on which an unpacked hoard of foresmack[^foresmack] cloth goods was spread out (Samsa was a wayfaring salesman) hung the meting which he had cut out of a meted monthly book a little while ago and set in a pretty gilt rim.
+Above the beed, on which an unpacked hoard of foresmack[^foresmack] cloth goods was spread out (Samsa was a wayfaring seller) hung the meting which he had cut out of a meted monthly book a little while ago and set in a pretty gilt rim.
 It was a meting of a woman mid a wildwaren[^ƿildƿaren] hat and a wildwaren shivel.
 She sat aheaved there, heaving up in the steer of the hower[^hoƿer] a stark wildwaren glove into which her whole[^hƿole] forearm swound[^sƿund].

-Gregor's glimpse then trended to the eyedoor.
+Gregor's gander then trended to the eyedoor.
 The dreary weather (the rain drops were falling aloud down on the bloom eyedoor ledge) made him rather sorrowful.
 "Why don't I keep sleeping for a little while longer and foryet all this witlessness," he thought.
 But this was wholly[^hƿole] outlandish, for he